AKWESASNE DOG CONTROL BY-LAW AND DOG OWNERS RESPONSIBILITY

 - If you feed the animal, the animal is considered your pet.

-All questions and complaints on dog-related matters are addressed case by case; please contact the Akwesasne Compliance Office: 613-575-2250 Ext 2415 or Ext 2417.
+All questions and complaints on dog related matters are addressed case by case; please contact the Akwesasne Compliance Office: 613-575-5000 Ext 2400.